 I have an agent, I signed an exclusive worldwide contract with him, etc.

-I used to wonder why PRs keep offering to send me books, creams, etc, and then I looked at the stats: 169,634 pages views this year for the post about Christina Hendricks' Curves, 19,541 for the post about What Did Cleopatra Look Like? ...
+I used to wonder why PRs keep offering to send me books, creams, etc, and then I looked at the stats: 172772 pages views this year for the post about Christina Hendricks' Curves, 29433 for the post about What Did Cleopatra Look Like? ...
 I tend to be sporadic in posting, and often take down old posts that are no longer relevant, so readers vary from the (very odd) peaks of about 200,000 page views a day (BBC story way back, '08 Obama election) to currently just under 5,000 a day.

 If you want to send things, just send them - no need to email me (address etc in the "Contact Me" section).
 I don't guarantee to review or mention them, and as much as I love books I don't always have the inclination to finish them.
 If I like it I'll say so, if I don't I might say so or more likely ignore it.
 I check that address once in a while, so it's not good for urgent deliveries.

 Any books etc I don't keep I either donate to a library or a local shelter.
 I pass on unsuitable beauty products to friends or to a local shelter for abused women.

-I reserve the right to post really stupid emails people send.
+I reserve the right to post really stupid and offensive emails people send.

 I don't really do blogger events or openings or parties (oh sod it, great food can lure me though).